Panamic Horse Conch Shell

 Panamic Horse Conch, Triplofusus princeps.
 Underwater photograph taken in coastal waters off Puerto Vallarta, Jalisco, September 2021.
 Photograph courtesy of Kevin Erwin, Seattle, Washington.
 There are more than a dozen live shells shown in this photograph.

-The Panamic Horse Conch, Triplofusus princeps (G.B.
-Sowerby I, 1825), is a member of the Fasciolariidae Family of Spindle, Horse Conchs and Tulips.
-They are also known as the Prince Horse Conch and in Mexico as tulipa’n principe.
-The shell has a large body whorl, a high spire, a long open canal, and they have a large aperture.
-The exterior of the shell is marked with fine ridges spiraling along the whorls, knobs mark the top edge of the lower whorls, and they have a rigid, leathery operculum marked with furrows.
-The exterior of the shell is orange-brown; the interior is reddish-orange or salmon; and, the periostracum is dark brown.
+Description: The Panamic Horse Conch Shell has a large body whorl, a high spire, a long open canal, and a large aperture.
+The exterior of the shell is sculpted with fine ridges spiraling along the whorls.
+Knobs mark the top edge of the lower whorls.
+The exterior of the shell is orange-brown.
+The interior is reddish-orange or salmon.
+The periostracum is dark brown.
+They have a rigid, leathery, operculum, which is marked with furrows.
+The foot of the living animal is brilliant red, with bright blue spots.
 The Panamic Horse Conch shell is the largest conch in the region reaching a maximum of 50 cm (19.7 inches) in length and 21 cm (8.3 inches) in height.

-Synonyms include Fasciolaria acutispira, Fasciolaria princeps, Pleuroploca acutispira, and Pleuroploca princeps.
+Synonyms: Fasciolaria acutispira, Fasciolaria crocata, Fasciolaria princeps, Pleuroploca acutispira, and Pleuroploca princeps.